contactus-ezygentechnology/SpeedUp/README.md

 Step 2.
 Unzip speedUP-main.

 Step 3.
-Copy "speedUP-main" in your C drive .
+Copy "speedUP-main" in your C drive/Linux Users will copy "speedUP-main" in "/home/" .

 Step 4.
-Go to into "C:\speedUP-main\configuration".
+Go to into "C:\speedUP-main\configuration"/Linux Go to into "/home/speedUP-main/configuration" .

 Step 5.
 Enter your git credentials in "gitCredentials.yaml".